atodorov/qa-automation-ruby-101/module00/README.md

 Exercise:
-* How are you going to test your pancakes ?
+* How are you going to test your pancakes?
-* What information do we need to provide about pancakes ?
-To whom ?
+* What information do we need to provide about pancakes?
+To whom?
 * Scenario: pancakes are burned to black.
 How do you debug this?
 * Scenario: pancakes smell and taste bad but are cooked fine.
-How do you debug this ?
+How do you debug this?

 ## Why me?
-I am not a programmer, I am a tester ?
+I am not a programmer, I am a tester?

 Exercise:
-* Write down objections as to why testers should not be involved in programming or treated as programmer
+* Write down objections as to why testers should be involved in programming or treated as programmers
-* Answer what is the current state of affairs for you
+* Think about the current state of affairs for you
 * Give answers to the previous objections